Requirements: All account types

 Landing Page Photos: Up to 10 images can be displayed on the landing page for each location (Web Premium only).

-Note: We suggest using square images at least 100x100 pixels.
+Note: We suggest using square images at least 100x100 pixels for the preview image.
 Larger images will be scaled down.
 Smaller images will become blurred when they are upsized to 100x100.
-Rectangular images will have white space added to fill in the left over area.
+Rectangular images will only display information on the image that is available within the 100x100 area.

 Bullseye allows you to create custom attributes if you need additional information displayed if our standard fields don't cover all the fields you need.
 To create custom attributes see Add Custom Attributes.
 Once your attributes are created, you will see them appear in the form: